Rutman Leadership Fellows

 veronika.cryer@unh.edu

-The next round of applications for Rutman Fellows will occur in February 2024 for the Class of 2027.
+The current round of applications for Rutman Fellows will be open from Thursday, February 1 to Thursday, February 15 for the Class of 2027.

 These are minimum criteria to be considered for the Rutman Fellows Scholarship.
 Meeting the minimum criteria does not guarantee an award as the pool of applicants is competitive and the number of scholarships limited.